 6. Validation and testing

-This step evaluates how well your AI model performs on unseen data.
+This phase evaluates how well your AI model performs on unseen data.

 6.1.
 Assessing model performance